tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-3.md

     ![Experience Targeting Activity](assets/personalization-use-case-1/load-unsafe-scripts.png)
    6. Notice the WKND Site home page open in Virtual Experience Composer editor.
     ![VEC](assets/personalization-use-case-2/vec.png)
-   7. Select **Experience B** for changing content layout. **Experience A** provides the default WKND Home Page.
+   7. **Experience A** provides the default WKND Home Page, and let's edit the content layout for **Experience B**
     ![Experience B](assets/personalization-use-case-3/use-case3-experience-b.png)
    8. Click on one of the card layout container (*Best Roasters*) and select **Rearrange** option.
     ![Container Selection](assets/personalization-use-case-3/container-selection.png)
-   9. Click on the container that you would like to rearrange and drag drop it to a desired location.
+   9. Click on the container that you would like to rearrange and drag-drop it to the desired location.
 Let's rearrange the *Best Roasters* container from 1st row 1st column to 1st row 3rd column.
 Now the *Best Roasters* container will be next to *Photography Exhibitions* container.
     ![Container Swap](assets/personalization-use-case-3/container-swap.png)
     **After Swap**
     ![Container Swapped](assets/personalization-use-case-3/after-swap-1-3.png)
    10. Similarly, rearrange positions for the other card containers.
     ![Container Swapped](assets/personalization-use-case-3/after-swap-all.png)
-   11. Lets also add a header text beneath the carousel component and above the card layout.
+   11. Let's also add a header text beneath the carousel component and above the card layout.
    12. Click on the carousel container and Select the **Inset After > HTML** option to add HTML.
     ![Add Text](assets/personalization-use-case-3/add-text.png)
         ``` html